NetroScript/Relaxdays-Hackathon-MiscTask2/README.md

 ## DockerFileCompressor

 This is a NodeJS script to compress (and decompress) Dockerfiles.
 This repo solves the task of the Hackathon requiring compression of dockerfiles.
-The special thing about Dockerfiles is how small they are, so at small sizes most compression algorithms would actually add overhead.
+The special thing about Dockerfiles is how small they are, and at very small sizes most compression algorithms would actually add overhead.

 A short overview how it works: